 Heads of Laboratories

-Dr. Magnasco leads a group of physicists who use living beings as a source of inspiration for creating new mathematical descriptions of nature.
-The lab’s main focus is on computational and experimental neurophysiology, primarily auditory function but also touching on vision, memory, olfaction and other sensory processing, as well as studies of dolphin communication in aquaria and in the wild.
+Dr. Magnasco’s group uses living beings as a source of inspiration for creating new mathematical descriptions of nature.
+The lab’s main focus is on computational and experimental neurophysiology, primarily auditory function but also touching on vision, memory, olfaction, and other sensory processing, as well as studies of dolphin communication in aquaria and in the wild.

-Dr. Magnasco’s computational studies include both modeling and data analysis efforts.
+Dr. Magnasco’s computational studies include both abstract modeling and data analysis.
 Modeling work is under way on neural architectures of auditory processing, including frequency discrimination and spatial perception models, as well as on neural function and memory, such as mechanisms employed by the brain to balance excitatory and inhibitory activity in neural circuits.
 Data analysis work concentrates on methods to analyze large-scale neurophysiological datasets, such as those stemming from electrocorticography recordings in humans and primates, demonstrating the footprints of such critical balancing during wakefulness and its absence during loss of consciousness, anesthesia, epilepsia, and normal sleep.

 Prior work from the Magnasco lab has touched on many aspects of sensory processing, including auditory, visual, and olfactory.
 Dr. Magnasco’s work with Rockefeller’s A. James Hudspeth resulted in the creation of a mathematical model of a “trapdoor amplifier” in the hair cells of the inner ear, research that challenged some of the most basic assumptions about how the human ear processes sound.
 His work in birdsong, which followed expression of the ZENK gene, allowed researchers to watch song learning and memory at the cellular level in the brains of canaries.
-Most recently, in a sound analysis breakthrough, Dr. Magnasco created an algorithm that transforms sound into visual representations with far more accuracy than anything currently available and that may use the same type of method as the human brain.
+In a sound analysis breakthrough, Dr. Magnasco created an algorithm that transforms sound into visual representations with far more accuracy than anything currently available and that may use the same type of method as the human brain.
 The group has studied venation of tree leaves as a model system of a complex biological network with interesting topological and geometrical features, and has recently created methods to section whole rodent livers and reconstruct their three-dimensional vascular structure in unprecedented detail.